theOrakle/everlightsv3/README.md

 Home Assistant integration for Everlights v3 permanent holiday lights.

 **Note: This will override the existing everlights domain.
-DO NOT USE if you use the older version from the core components**
+DO NOT USE if you use the older version from the core components.**

 # Installation